hadriansecurity/backend-coding-assignment/README.md

 Open a terminal in the root directory of this repository and execute the following commands:

-- `docker compose up` (this will lau,ch a local database to use for testing purposes)
+- `docker compose up` (this will launch a local database to use for testing purposes)
 - `cd src/Hadrian.CodingAssignment.Api`
 - `dotnet run`